 Parameter Description Source MAC address The MAC address of the source host.
-To choose a device connected to the router's LAN at the moment, select the relevant value from the drop-down list located to the right of the field (the field will be filled in automatically).
+To choose a device connected to the router's LAN at the moment, select the relevant value from the Known IP/MAC addresses drop-down list (the field will be filled in automatically).
 Destination MAC address The MAC address of the destination host.
-To choose a device connected to the router's LAN at the moment, select the relevant value from the drop-down list located to the right of the field (the field will be filled in automatically).
 Direction Select a direction for which the rule will be applied.
 Protocol Select a protocol for which the rule will be applied.
 The <any></any> value means any protocol from those displayed in the list.
 Interface Select a WAN connection (with the Bridge connection type only) for which the rule will be applied.

-To edit a rule for filtering, select the relevant rule on the MAC addresses tab.
-On the opened page, change the needed parameters and click the Change button.
+To edit a rule for filtering, select a needed field in the relevant line of the table, change its value, and click the Save button.

-To remove a rule for filtering, select the relevant rule on the MAC addresses tab.
-On the opened page, click the Delete button.
+To remove a rule for filtering, select the checkbox located to the left of the relevant line in the table and click the Save button.